emc211/optane-kdb-report/README.md

 ## Kdb+ Utility Functions for Optane Memory

 Optane memory is accessible in kdb+ by use of the [-m command line option](https://code.kx.com/q/basics/cmdline/#-m-memory-domain) and the [`.m` namespace](https://code.kx.com/q/ref/dotm/).
 To move data into Optane simply define it in the `.m` namespace.
 No other code changes are required.
-This can be accomplished by using the following two functions from the [mutil.q](../src/q/mutil.q) script.
+This can be accomplished by using the following two functions.

 ```q
 // ex .mutil.colsToDotM[`trade;`price`size]